 It’s a simple fact that some people smile more than others.
 We all have different personalities and ways of expressing ourselves.
 Smiling is great but it’s not always a reflection of how someone’s feeling on the inside.
 It’s easy to plaster on a fake smile for the sake of appearing happy or pleasant and some people are just natural smilers.
 I have some friends that are super outgoing and smiley and others that are more reserved and aren’t so over the top with their smiles.
 One isn’t better than the other.

 This being told to smile thing is beyond annoying and in the Broad City clip below, Abbi and Ilana have the perfect response.
-Just fast-forward a little to see what I mean:
+Just fast-forward a little to see what I mean and then we’ll get into smiling in France:

 I know people who tend to always put on a fake smile regardless of how they’re feeling on the inside and others who have more of a neutral expression that can come off as sad or mad or just normal.
 I’m the latter.
 I don’t often show off a fake smile for strangers when I’m walking down the street — didn’t do it in NYC and definitely don’t do it in France.